rex5207/vcpe-hub/firewall/README.md

 ```

 - JSON use cases
-  - block a certain protocol for all hosts, eg. FTP
+  - block a certain protocol for all hosts, eg. HTTP
   ```sh
   {
       "ruleAction": "add",